kaleguy/leovue/README.md

 ![Leo](https://kaleguy.github.io/leovue/screencasts/leo.gif)

 ### Leo Vue
-You can use Leo Vue to make view Leo files with a browser.
-Leo Vue also allows you to add urls in node titles, with the content pane showing the url content.
+You can use Leo Vue to view Leo files with a browser.
+Leo Vue also allows you to put urls in node titles, with the content pane showing the url content.
 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue.gif)

 ### Outline Formats